naveedalirehmani/Obsidian/Block-chain.md

 - There are also some problems with smart contract, for example in the above mentioned scenario what if someone claims the owner ship of your house and does not care about the NFT you own, well in this case government does not abide by the agreements made on blockchain.

 - There is also very high Gas fee and people purposely leave errors and loophools in the smart contracts to steal peoples money.
-- People also use smart contract to bet on real world data, such as betting own you favorite time.
+- People also use smart contract to bet on real world data, such as betting own you favorite team.
 But how does the s-contract get this real world data?
 We use oracles for this.
 Oracles can be configured with s-contracts and provide real world data to them.

 - In simple words think of smart contracts as account managed by code and as a developer you can write this code and automate how this account behaves.
 If you want it to be a shopkeeper, it behaves as shopkeeper, that buys or sells EHT for US dollars.